hamidra/a2alite/README.md

 ## Acknowledgments

 - [A2A Specification](https://google.github.io/A2A/specification/)
-- Inspired by various agent frameworks and communication protocols
+- Inspired by various http server frameworks and communication protocols (express, hono)